Premium South Africa - are we there yet?

 Diversity and quality

-At Foxlow, group wine manager Mark Quick believes that South African wine in the UK represents one of the most diverse regions out there.
-“I think that people are increasingly seeing South Africa as a premium wine producing country,” he says.
+Foxlow restaurant group believe that South African wine in the UK represents one of the most diverse regions out there.
+“People are increasingly seeing South Africa as a premium wine producing country,” they say.
 “What is interesting is that people are willing to both see South African wine as a good entry level buy and a premium purchase at the same time.”

-“I would like to think that premium South African wine will continue growing in the UK market.
-With such a diverse terroir and seriously passionate winemakers, they deserve it,” he says.
+“We'd like to think that premium South African wine will continue growing in the UK market.
+With such a diverse terroir and seriously passionate winemakers, they deserve it,” say Foxlow.

 South African wineries to watch